Lakatrazz/BONELAB-Fusion/README.md

 0. Make sure you have a copy of BONELAB with MelonLoader 0.6.1 installed, and ran at least once.
 1. Clone the git repo into a folder.
 2. Setup a "managed" folder in the "LabFusion/dependencies" folder.
-3. Drag the "Il2CppAssemblies", "Managed", and "net6" folders from the MelonLoader folder in your game directory.
+3. Drag the "Il2CppAssemblies", "Managed", and "net6" folders from the MelonLoader folder in your game directory into the folder.
+4. Drag the most recent functional version of BoneLib into the "LabFusion/dependencies" folder.
-4. You're done!
+5. You're done!

 ## Disclaimer